Lansing Model Railroad Club

 1002.5 All existing members, new, or prospective members shall be provided a statement explaining membership benefits, guidelines, and participation policies.
 This statement shall be in writing in the form of a flyer, brochure, or letter and be provided to the member by a Board of Director or a membership liaison.
 Language of the statement shall be approved by a majority vote of the board of directors.

-1003.1 When a member becomes delinquent in dues, the Membership Secretary shall post a notice to this effect on the Club bulletin board.
+1003.1 When a member becomes delinquent in dues, the Treasurer shall post a notice to this effect on the Club bulletin board.